martin-ueding/thinkpad-scripts/doc/man/thinkpad-dock.1.rst

 ``network.connection_name``
     If the connection should be restarted, you can specify which one in case there is more than one wired connection.
-The default case provides nothing, using the first one that ``nmcli`` gives.
+The default case is to use the lexicographically first connection name in the list provided by ``nmcli`` that contains the case-insensitive string ``'ethernet'``.

 ``screen.internal``
     The ``xrandr`` name for the internal monitor. *Default: LVDS1*.